ljw1004/vbspec/vb/general-concepts.md

 Except in the case of overloaded type members, it is invalid for declarations to introduce identically named entities of the same kind into the same declaration context.
 Additionally, a declaration space may never contain different kinds of entities with the same name; for example, a declaration space may never contain a variable and a method by the same name.

-> __Annotation__
-> It may be possible in other languages to create a declaration space that contains different kinds of entities with the same name (for example, if the language is case sensitive and allows different declarations based on casing).
+__Note.__ It may be possible in other languages to create a declaration space that contains different kinds of entities with the same name (for example, if the language is case sensitive and allows different declarations based on casing).
 In that situation, the most accessible entity is considered bound to that name; if more than one type of entity is most accessible then the name is ambiguous. `Public` is more accessible than `Protected Friend`, `Protected Friend` is more accessible than `Protected` or `Friend`, and `Protected` or `Friend` is more accessible than `Private`.

 The declaration space of a namespace is "open ended," so two namespace declarations with the same fully qualified name contribute to the same declaration space.
 In the example below, the two namespace declarations contribute to the same declaration space, in this case declaring two classes with the fully qualified names `Data.Customer` and `Data.Order:`